azhang4216/angelas-cover-letter/README.md

 As a result of good communication and team work, we created [a great research project](https://github.com/azhang4216/divisions-of-wealth), earning one of the highest marks in the class as a result of our quality research and data analysis despite having only 2 members instead of 4 or 5.

-I believe that my level-headedness and accoutability make me an ideal candidate for an internship / co-op, where things are often unpredictable and require fast, calculated decison making.
+I believe that my level-headedness and accountability make me an ideal candidate for an internship / co-op, where things are often unpredictable and require fast, calculated decision making.

 ## I am a team player and communicate effectively with others.
 This comes from being a student-athlete.
 As a recruited Division I student-athlete, being a team-player and hard worker is a prerequisite.